Curriculum Overview

 Required Courses

 This course is Part 2 of the Urban Data & Methods module.
-The course seeks to develop students’ hands-on experience in analysing, interpreting, and developing a research proposal to study an urban issue or phenomenon.
+The course seeks to develop students’ hands-on experience in developing a research proposal to study an urban issue or phenomenon.
+This involves conducting literature review, applying theories, designing data collection and analysis methods, and integrating into a mix-methods research proposal.
 Using urban inequity as a focal point, the course introduces and contextualises how different methodologies – quantitative, qualitative and mixed methods – can be used to analyse urban inequities within and across cities.
-It develops understanding and skill in the collection, analysis and interpretation of information relevant to inequity and how it affects urban societies from different points of view such as transportation, housing, and employment.
-Students will also learn how to develop research proposal and address research ethics requirements.
+It develops understanding and skill in the collection, analysis and interpretation of information relevant to inequity and how it affects urban societies from different points of view such as transportation and housing.
+Students will also learn how to address research ethics requirements.

 By the completion of this course students will be able to: